 This morning, weekly Jobless Claims fell to 444K, close to the consensus forecast of 440K.

 Wednesday, May 5 - Bad news for EU is good news for US Mortgage Rates.

-Early this morning the ADP jobs estimate for April was expected at +30K, as reported +32K; March was revised by ADP from -23K to +19K.
-A good report on jobs but there was no reaction to it in markets that are completely consumed with the unraveling of events in Europe and concerns that the EU may be permanently altered as the crisis of debt defaults has not been contained.
-All focus now is on safety to US treasuries and fears of a stock market decline.
-US stock markets will suffer as the euro currency falls against the dollar, investors will be leery of buying US equities as the dollar strengthening takes away buying from European and foreign investors in general
+Early last Wednesday morning the ADP jobs estimate for April was expected at +30K and came in at +32K and March was revised by ADP from -23K to +19K.
+Good reports on jobs but there was no reaction to it in markets that are completely consumed with the unraveling of events in Europe and concerns that the EU may be permanently altered as the crisis of debt defaults has not been contained.
+All focus now is on safety to US treasuries and fears of a stock market decline which is good for Mortgage Rates.
+Any event that draws money from the equity markets into bonds is a good thing for US mortgage Rates.
+US stock markets will suffer as the euro currency falls against the dollar, investors will be leery of buying US equities as the dollar strengthening takes away buying from European and foreign investors in general.

 Tuesday, May 4